trmaa/CPU-RAY-TRACING-CPP/README.md

 # Ray tracing

+!!!
+IMPORTANT: this project depends on some libraries and files which need to be drag and dropped to the root of the project.
+Those files can be found at the releases from the repository...

 This app works propperly only on linux and when build with `./manager.sh build run`.
 Tis is a work for school: [my thesis](./bin/thesis.pdf).